VinceDiR/personal_website/README.md

 # Personal Website
-Building a website with Python/Flask and Bootstrap templates
+Building a website with Python/Flask and Bootstrap templates.
+WIP.